 The Program Fee is charged on your U Bill and covers tuition, housing and most meals, excursions and in-country travel, health insurance, visa fees, and the UI administrative fee.

 Additional costs include airfare, books and supplies, lunches, local transportation and personal expenses.

-Students also must meet with study abroad advisor Kerby Boschee to receive information about supplemental materials to be submitted to the study abroad office.
+Students also must meet with study abroad advisor Kerby Boschee.
 Appointments can be set up in person at 1111 UCC or over the phone at 319-335-0353.
-Be sure to complete the ACTR online application before ACTR's deadline, even if you have not yet met with study abroad.
+Approved applicants click the following link to apply: application.

 All students participating on this program are required to attend a mandatory pre-departure orientation.
 Specific details about the orientation will become available at a later date.